sensecoder/MQL5SourcesTemplatesVSCodeExtension/README.md

-# mql5SourcesTemplate README
+# mql5SourceFilesTemplate README

-This is the README for your extension "mql5SourcesTemplate".
-After writing up a brief description, we recommend including the following sections.
+Maybe later...

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+Best features!

 \!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+> Tip: need to use animation.
+Later, I guess...

 ## Requirements

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+It simply work.
+I guess...

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+Automated all, no need settings/

 For example:

-This extension contributes the following settings:
+This extension NO contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
+* `xxx.xxx`: xxx this extension
-* `myExtension.thing`: set to `blah` to do something
+* `xxx.yyy`: set to `zzz` to do something

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+Its newbie.

 ## Release Notes

-Users appreciate release notes as you update your extension.
+Alpha release.

 ### 1.0.0

 Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

 -----------------------------------------------------------------------------------------------------------
 ## Following extension guidelines